 - Friendly, accessible information regarding your rights as parents and your child’s rights under the law as it relates to hearing access in the schools.
 We help you advocate for your child.

 - Tympanometry – The testing of the middle ear and eardrum by creating variations of air pressure in the ear canal.
 This can determine if there is a blockage impeding sound.

 - Acoustic Reflexes – The testing of the neural loop – testing the integrity of the connections between the inner ear to the brain stem, and back to the middle ear system.
 This test looks very similar to Tympanometry, but is testing a different part of your child’s hearing anatomy.

 - Otoacoustic Emissions – A test involving the cochlea, recording the motion of the cochlea’s sensory hair cells as they respond to auditory stimulation.
 A small probe tip is placed in the ear canal.
 The response to sounds is then recorded.

-- Audiometry – The traditional “booth test”, where your child responds to varying frequencies and volumes in a soundproof booth.
-There are a few types of audiometry testing we perform:
+- Audiometry – The traditional “booth beep test”, where your child responds to varying frequencies and volumes in a soundproof booth.
+These are a few types of audiometry testing we perform: